bosonprotocol/widgets/docs/redemption-widget/backend-redemption-flow.md

    6.1.
 User Signature

-   First, The user is asked to sign the delivery details with their wallet, to allow the backend to verify the request is coming from the real buyer.
+   First, the user is asked to sign the delivery details with their wallet to allow the backend to verify the request is coming from the real buyer.

    6.2 POST DeliveryInfo

-   Once the message is signed by the wallet, an HTTP request ***post DeliverInfo***  is sent to the backend, containing the delivery information, details about the redeemed exchange, and the user signature.
+   Once the message is signed by the wallet an HTTP request ***post DeliverInfo***  is sent to the backend containing the delivery information, details about the redeemed exchange, and the user signature.

    The backend should verify, from the signature, that the signer is the buyer wallet, then store the delivery information for this exchange.